aligapaul/Tutorials-1/_chapters/06-DataWrangling.md

 </div>

 <div class="alert alert-info">
-More information on CSV files (on wikipedia): https://en.wikipedia.org/wiki/Comma-separated_values
+More information on CSV files from
+<a href="https://en.wikipedia.org/wiki/Comma-separated_values" class="alert-link">wikipedia</a>.
 </div>